When are Disposable Vapes Getting Banned in the UK?

 For instance, over the past few years, there is no doubt that Elf Bar and Lost Mary have led the way in disposable vape designs and performance.
 But since the news of the disposable vape ban, they have quickly found a way to reinvent themselves with contingency planning in place.

-As the months pass and will get closer to the disposable vape deadline, it will be interesting to see the developments made by the likes of Elf Bar, Innokin and Vaporesso to produce new and innovative ways for vapers to put down cigarettes and pick up cost-effective nicotine replacement.
+With only two months now until the ban is enforced, it will be interesting to see the developments made by the likes of Elf Bar, Innokin and Vaporesso to produce new and innovative ways for vapers to put down cigarettes and pick up cost-effective nicotine replacement.

 Will the Disposable Vape Ban Help or Stop the UK Government’s Plan for a Smokefree UK by 2030?